 The feet and ankles are extremely vulnerable to all kinds of painful cuts and injuries—everything from lacerations and fractures to sprains and tendon ruptures.
+When these types of injuries occur in New York, it's important to visit a skilled and experienced Nassau County foot & ankle specialist as soon as possible.

 Runners, athletes, and active people of all ages (including those who work on their feet) are particularly vulnerable, but you don’t have to be constantly on the move to suffer an injury.
 An awkward step off a curb or accidentally stepping on a sharp object can do a lot of damage, too.